Automatically Transfer Excel Data

 The easiest way to transfer formatted data is using the Sheetgo add-on.
 Sheetgo allows users without technical skills to easily import and connect data.
 If simply transferring data from one sheet, Sheetgo can retain the formatting of the data.

 Another option for users who want to work directly within Excel is to use Power Query.
-This is a Microsoft add-on that is somewhat similar to the Sheeto-go add-on.
+This is a Microsoft add-on that is somewhat similar to the Sheetgo add-on.
 Although, it does have some limitations.
 Power Query is only available for Windows.
 Mac and Linux users will be unable to use it.
 Power Query also only works for users with specific, paid, Microsoft Office subscriptions.

 This is why we recommend that users who want streamlined, automatic data transfers between their spreadsheets try Sheetgo.
 It is free and available for Microsoft users on all operating systems.
+Install the Sheetgo add-on for Google Sheets by clicking on the button below.